 Continually evolving, the installation changes its own features with respect to the points of view up to flatten, creating, thanks to its anamorphic nature, a perfect circle.

 The anamorphic pattern has been designed by creating ad hoc optical and mathematical processes which, starting from a cube, enable to recreate of the pure geometry of the circle – A circling the square exercise!

 The contours of the panels composing the installation reinterpret the city panorama by recycling the organic shapes of the buildings of the architect Jean Balladur and the boats surrounding the quay.

-Its fluctuant shapes, modeled and sculpted as if carved by wind erosion, allow to stroll through, shelter under or sit on.
-A confortable urban element that invites to discover unexpected optical illusions at the rhythm the spectator tread around.
+Its fluctuant shapes, modeled and sculpted as if carved by wind erosion, allow to stroll through, shelter under, or sit on.
+A comfortable urban element that invites to discover unexpected optical illusions at the rhythm the spectator tread around.

 Metallic structure support, join and separate the wood panels.
 The MDF boards have holes that let insert the vertical structure and screws are screwed into each other to create a single structure: stable and supportive.

 The screws and the boards work together transmitting loads from one to another so the pavilion becomes a single object resting on the floor of the port.

 Moreover, the particular conformation of the pavilion follows the passage of the wind and does not generate vertical surfaces of contrast.